TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 **y = mx + c**.

-**Linear Slope:** The linear slope represents the increase in True Post Percentage for every unit increase in a Source's credibility.
+**Linear Slope:** The linear slope represents the increase in true-post Percentage for every unit increase in a source's credibility.
 It is the **m** value in the equation **y = mx + c**.

-**Linear Intercept:** The linear intercept represents the True Post Percentage when a Source's credibility is zero.
+**Linear Intercept:** The linear intercept represents the true-post Percentage when a source's credibility is zero.
 It is the **c** value in the equation **y = mx + c**.

 ### Method 4: Pre-Defined